Arizona Cardinals: Phoenix/Arizona Cardinals (1988–present)

-Not long after the end of the 1987 NFL season, Bidwill agreed to move to Phoenix on a handshake deal with state and local officials, and the team became the Phoenix Cardinals (the franchise has never played in the city of Phoenix proper; however, there are several NFL teams which do not play in their market's central cities).
-The team changed their geographic name to the Arizona Cardinals on March 17, 1994.
+Not long after the end of the 1987 NFL season, Bidwill agreed to move to Phoenix on a handshake deal with state and local officials, and the team became the Phoenix Cardinals.
+The team changed their name to the Arizona Cardinals on March 17, 1994.

+The Cardinals hired Vince Tobin as head coach before the 1996 season.
+In his first season, he led the team to a 7–9 mark in the 1996 season.
+The team regressed in the 1997 season with a 4–12 record.
 The 1998 NFL season saw the Cardinals break two long droughts, qualifying for the playoffs for the first time in 16 years.
 The team got their first postseason win since 1947 by defeating the Dallas Cowboys 20–7 in the wild-card round of the playoffs.
+The Cardinals saw their run end in the Divisional Round with a 41–21 loss to the Minnesota Vikings.
+The Cardinals regressed to a 6–10 record in the 1999 season.
+In the 2000 season, Tobin was fired after a 2–5 start.
+Dave McGinnis finished the season out with a 1–8 record.